Concealed carry in the United States: Court rulings

 In 2022, the Supreme Court ruled in New York State Rifle & Pistol Association, Inc. v.
 Bruen, that the Second Amendment does protect "an individual's right to carry a handgun for self-defense outside the home."
 The case struck down New York's strict law requiring people to show "proper cause" in order to get a concealed weapons permit, and could affect similar laws in other states such as California, Hawaii, Maryland, Massachusetts, New Jersey, and Rhode Island.
-Shortly after the Supreme Court ruling, the attorney generals of each of California, Hawaii (concealed-carry licenses only), Maryland, Massachusetts, New Jersey, and Rhode Island (permits issued by municipalities only) issued guidance that their "proper cause" or similar requirements would no longer be enforced.
+Shortly after the Supreme Court ruling, the attorneys general of each of California, Hawaii (concealed-carry licenses only), Maryland, Massachusetts, New Jersey, and Rhode Island (permits issued by municipalities only) issued guidance that their "proper cause" or similar requirements would no longer be enforced.

 Legal liability

 Even when self-defense is justified, there can be serious civil or criminal liabilities related to self-defense when a concealed carry permit holder brandishes or fires their weapon.
 For example, if innocent bystanders are hurt or killed, there could be both civil and criminal liabilities even if the use of deadly force was completely justified.
 Some states technically allow an assailant who is shot by a gun owner to bring a civil action.
 In some states, liability is present when a resident brandishes the weapon, threatens use, or exacerbates a volatile situation, or when the resident is carrying it while intoxicated.
-It is important to note that simply pointing a firearm at any person constitutes felony assault with a deadly weapon unless circumstances validate a demonstration of force.
+Simply pointing a firearm at any person constitutes felony assault with a deadly weapon unless circumstances validate a demonstration of force.
 A majority of states that allow concealed carry, however, forbid suits being brought in such cases, either by barring lawsuits for damages resulting from a criminal act on the part of the plaintiff, or by granting the gun owner immunity from such a civil suit if it is found that they were justified in shooting.